rusq/xls2sheets/README.md

 * Copy multiple worsheets (or ranges) to multiple target worksheets, i.e.:
   * Range "Rates!A1:H12" in source file to "Rates2019" worksheet in target;
   * Range "Rates!A13:H24" in source file to "Rates2020 worksheet in target;
+* Exporting files to disk in a number of formats.

 ### Quick install ###
 If you have **Go** installed, run the following: